-- At dismissal time students riding the first bus will go to a designated area and be released to get on the bus. - Students walking or being picked up must follow their teacher out for dismissal.
+- At dismissal time students will be escorted by the teacher to a designated door around the building for dismissal. - Students walking or being picked up must follow their teacher out for dismissal.
 If the student is to be picked up, but there isn't anyone there, the teacher will take the student back to a designated area.
-When the person picking them up arrives, they may sign them out in the office and the student will be sent to them. - Any bus student not planning on riding the bus must have a note from a parent/guardian or the student will be put on the bus.
-Unless there is a note changing where the student is dropped off, the student will be dropped off at their usual stop. - If your child is no longer going to be a bus rider you must notify the office in writing immediately.
+When the person picking them up arrives, they may sign them out in the office and the student will be sent to them.